gabrieloc/QuadKit/README.md

 Ensure any project using this framework includes `QuadKit.framework` and `SwiftSocket.framework` as embedded binaries.

 To connect to your quadcopter, create an instance of `QuadClient` and call `-connect:`.
-Ensure that device has been connected to the Wi-Fi network created by your quadcopter, before attempting to connect.
+Ensure that your device has been connected to the Wi-Fi network created by your quadcopter, before attempting to connect.
 Once a connection has been established, the client expects to be passed an `InputState` object via `-updateInput:`, in response to user interaction.

 ### Example